You’re not broken, and you have all the answers. I’m here to help guide you to them.

 Clinical Adult Autism Assessments

-Contrary to some popular though, adult autism isn’t trending.
+Contrary to some popular thought, adult autism isn’t trending.
 The spotlight that social media has put on adult autism and it’s characteristics has largely brought attention to a long-known problem: many adults were misdiagnosed (or not diagnosed at all) as children.
 Much more is known about autism and how it manifests today than it was 20 years ago, and many adults now find themselves seeking help and discovering neurodivergence may be a part of their brain type.

 In Adult Autism Assessments, I utilize the MIDGAS-2 and SRS-2 as well as other clinical screener assessments you’ll take on your own before our meetings.
 As someone with AuDHD (Autism [level 1] and ADHD), I aim to make the interviews as productive as possible so I can get the report and recommendation to you as soon as possible.